kissdaniel/lattics/docs/source/learn/transport.rst

 Cell–environment interactions and transport
 ===========================================

-During a simulation, we may want to model the transport of various chemical substances, such as nutrients, signaling factors, or drugs, that are taken up from or secreted into the environment by cells.
+During a simulation, we may want to model the transport of chemical substances, such as nutrients, signaling factors, or drugs, that are taken up from or secreted into the environment by cells.
 This section explains the model used in LattiCS to simulate these processes.

 Representation
 --------------

 Each chemical substance whose transport processes we want to simulate is represented by a SubstrateField object.
-This object is linked to the SimulationDomain object that represents the simulation space, and it matches its dimensionality, size, and grid resolution (if these are applicable for the given domain).
+This object is linked to the Space object that represents the simulation space, and it matches its dimensionality, size, and grid resolution (if these are applicable for the given space).
 The field object identifies the substance using a user-defined name (e.g., "oxygen" or "nutrient").
 It continuously tracks the concentration and provides access to its values at any point in space.

-Diffusive transport
+Diffusion and decay
 -------------------

-The spatial and temporal behavior of the substance's concentration in a domain without any sources or sinks is controlled by two key parameters: the diffusion coefficient and the decay rate.
-The diffusion coefficient determines how quickly the substance spreads through space via diffusion, while the decay rate represents the substance's natural degradation over time.
-These processes are simulated by numerically solving the heat equation using the locally one-dimensional (LOD) method described in [1]_.
-If the domain has no spatial structure, only a single (mean) concentration is tracked, and only its decay over time is simulated, without spatial diffusion.
+The spatial and temporal behavior of the substance's concentration in a space without any sources or sinks is controlled by two key factors: the diffusion, and the decay of the substance.
+Diffusion is when a substance spreads out from where it's most concentrated to where it's less concentrated.
+Decay, on the other hand, is the substance's concentration naturally decreasing over time.

+Diffusion
+^^^^^^^^^

+A substance's diffusion is determined by its diffusion coefficient.
+The greater this coefficient, the faster the substance's concentration spreads out.
+In LattiCS, diffusion is modeled by the diffusion or heat equation, a partial differential equation that describes how the concentration is distributed over time in a given area.
+The numerical solution for this equation is calculated using the locally one-dimensional (LOD) method described in [1]_.
+When the Space object doesn't have a real spatial structure, it means there are no distinct spatial divisions or locations to track.
+Therefore, instead of modeling how a substance spreads out, only a single, overall average concentration for the entire system is tracked.

+Decay
+^^^^^

+A substance's decay is determined by its decay rate.
+The greater this rate, the faster the concentration decreases.
+In LattiCS, decay can be modeled in three ways:

+* **First-order kinetics**: The decay rate is directly proportional to the substance's concentration, causing it to decrease exponentially.
+* **Second-order kinetics**: The decay rate is proportional to the square of the concentration.
+As the concentration drops, the reaction slows down.
+* **Michaelis--Menten kinetics**: Decay is mediated by a component that can become saturated, like an enzyme.
+At low concentrations, the rate is roughly proportional to the concentration (similar to first-order decay).
+At high concentrations, the rate becomes constant, independent of the concentration (zero-order decay).

+For modeling decay with either first-order or second-order kinetics, the exact analytical solution is calculated during the simulation.
+However, since there is no analytical solution for Michaelis-Menten kinetics, an implicit numerical approximation is used instead.
+Note, that the numerical approximation can produce inaccurate results if large time steps are used during the simulation.

+When a Space object has a spatial structure, the decay is computed separately at each grid point.
+In contrast, if there is no spatial structure, a single value is tracked for the decay, much like how a single average concentration is tracked for diffusion.

 Release and uptake by nodes
 ---------------------------